personalmountains/CustomTabNames/README.md

 Full path of the document.

 #### `FilterPath`
 All the parent filters ("folders") for the document are joined, separated with `/`.
 This does not include the project name, nor the filename.
-Ends with a `/` if not empty.
 Can be empty if the file is directly a child of a project.

 #### `ParentFilter`
 Parent filter of the document.
-Ends with a `/` if not empty.
 Can be empty if the file is directly a child of a project.

 ## Options
 Options are under the item 'CustomTabNames' in the Options dialog.